 |Sugar Maple (Hard Maple)|

-Sugar Maple, also known as Hard Maple or Rock Maple, is a large, deciduous tree known for its brilliant fall yellow, orange and red-orange colour display.
+Sugar Maple, also known as Hard Maple or Rock Maple, is a large, deciduous tree known for its brilliant fall yellow, orange, and red-orange color display.

 This long-lived shade tree features unique "maple"